Aemi-Studio/Pasitea/README.md

 And follow the instructions.

 Then you can retry the previous command to clone the repository.
-I also recommend to **NOT** clone it in your user directory.
+I (Gigi) also recommend to **NOT** clone it in your user directory.

 ```bash
 mkdir -p ~/Developer